 Comparison of gradients with and without dither, with an extra set of examples with increased contrast to display the difference.

+With the fast float plugin, the speed of color management improves drastically, especially with 32bit float.
+This is enabled by default.
 Color management via LittleCMS enables us to display colors accurately, and is also necessary for professional features like soft proofing and color model support, and is always applied to Krita’s view of the image.
-With the fast float plugin, the speed of color management improves drastically, especially with 32bit float.
-This is enabled by default in Krita 5.0.

 With the pixel brush now capable of lightness and gradient mapped brush tips, the color smudge engine was to follow.
 This required a full rewrite of how the engine works, and often requested features like separation of color rate and color smudge have been added into the mix as well, plus optimization improvements!